 BEANS about 1 1/2 oz per pack unless otherwise noted All packs are $2.50 ea

 Seed saving tips: Best planted dozens of feet apart to prevent crossing varieties.
 Pole beans seem easier to cross than do bush beans.
 Allow your beans to dry in the pod until the pods are tan and dry or at least leathery.
 Shell the mature, dry seeds out into a shallow bowl and allow to dry well, stirring the seeds daily to ensure they all dry sufficiently for storage.

 Black Manitoba This is our gardening friend, Dara’s, favorite dry bean and she grows lots.
 This bush bean is hugely productive and much earlier than its look-alike Black Turtle.
 These round, shiny black beans are stunning!
 Great in any recipe you’d like to add black beans as they are very sweet and tasty.
 90 days to dry and you can also eat as snaps earlier.
-Limited supply 1 oz per pack (about 50 seeds)
+1 oz Pack

 Blue Shackamaxon beans are an ancient Lenni Lenape pole bean.
 We were gifted a start for this wonderful bean and will add it to our “forever” garden lineup.
 These beans are prolific, beautiful and tasty too!
 The green pods quickly fill with beans then turn a purple/blue color as they bulge with beans.
 We love them!
-90 days to Dry 1/2 oz package (limited)
+90 days to Dry 1 oz Pack

 Borlotto di Vigevano Nano